 A big part of what we do is providing motivation and inspiration to our customers to help them see what is attainable and realistic.

-Policy in Practice’s Benefit and Budgeting Calculator lets us show the customer, even via email or verbally explained, that they can improve their income and finances, better their lifestyles, and build a more prosperous future for themselves and their families.
+Policy in Practice’s Better Off Calculator lets us show the customer, even via email or verbally explained, that they can improve their income and finances, better their lifestyles, and build a more prosperous future for themselves and their families.

 In 2021 we worked heavily with a younger group of customers than expected due to the government’s Kickstart scheme and our involvement with that.

-Policy in Practice’s Benefit and Budgeting Calculator has been used to showcase the increase in income and help to budget.
+Policy in Practice’s Better Off Calculator has been used to showcase the increase in income and help to budget.
 We also use it as a tool to inspire and motivate people who may not yet have begun their working lives.
 Being able to explain and detail the financial gains that entering work has, and using the tool to evidence some myths around moving off of their benefit into employment, has been invaluable.

 At present we have supported around 50 young people into their new roles and these calculations played a big part in getting them there.

-The Benefit and Budgeting Calculator is used as a motivational tool, as what better way is there to show someone how they can improve their situation by entering employment than by seeing that big difference as a financial figure?
+The Better Off Calculator is used as a motivational tool, as what better way is there to show someone how they can improve their situation by entering employment than by seeing that big difference as a financial figure?